aalperentanir/InstagramClone/README.md

 ## Usage

 Once the application is running, you can register a new account or log in with an existing one.
-Explore the various features such as uploading photos, following other users, liking and commenting on posts, and discovering new content on the explore page.
+Explore the various features such as uploading photos, following other users, liking and commenting on posts, and searching other accounts.